 The Water Gate is Wismar’s old city gate towards the harbor.
 It was built in the so-called Brick Gothic, and the gate is the last preserved one of the original five gates in the city’s defensive wall.
 The gate was built in 1450.

-All that remains of the formerly mighty Marienkirche is the church tower.
-Marienkirche was known as one of Northern Germany’s foremost brick buildings, but after extensive damage caused by World War II, the church with the exception of the tower was blown away in 1960.
+The tower Marienkirchturm is all that remains today of the once mighty Marienkirche.
+Marienkirche was known as one of Northern Germany’s finest brick buildings, but after extensive damage caused during World War II, the church, with the exception of the tower, was blown up in 1960.

-Lindengarten is a small park immediately next to Wismar’s Old Town.
-There is an old water towe in the park, Alter Wasserturm, which was built as a defense tower in a part of the old city wall.
+Lindengarten is a small park immediately adjacent to Wismar’s old town.
+In the park stands an old water tower, the Alter Wasserturm, which was built as a defense tower in part of the city’s old city wall.
+The garden is a popular recreational area that complements the city’s harbor as a good place for a stroll.

 Similar to Wismar Travel Guide